jerdog/devex-more-than-productivity-metrics/slides.md

 </v-click>

 <!--
-Over the past few years, there's been a lot of talk about Developer Productivity.
-But it's important to understand that Developer Productivity and Developer Experience are not the same thing, even though a lot of companies selling you something would like you to think that they are, or that they're interchangeable as a term.
-They are not. [click]Sustainable productivity isn't forced; it's a natural outcome of a superior Developer Experience (DevEx).
+Over the past few years, there's been a lot of talk about Developer Productivity with a lot of companies conflating it with Developer Experience, because they are selling you something and benefit from interchanging the terms. [click]Sustainable productivity isn't forced; it's a natural outcome of a superior Developer Experience (DevEx).
 DevEx is the leading indicator of success, focusing on the developer's lived reality, [click]while productivity is the lagging indicator, measuring the ultimate business impact.
 -->

 ---